Quansight/Quansight-website/apps/labs/posts/code-generator-and-nebari.md

 description: 'A summary of my contributions to the Code-Generator Project and PyTorch-Ignite ecosystem in the past few months as Quansight Labs intern and my learnings in the process.'
 category: [PyData ecosystem, Machine Learning, OSS Experience]
 featuredImage:
-  src: /posts/code-generator-and-nebari/blog_feature_var2.png
+  src: /posts/code-generator-and-nebari/feature_and_hero.svg
-  alt: 'An illustration of a brown and a dark brown hand coming towards each other to pass a business card with the logo of Quansight Labs.'
+  alt: 'An illustration of Code-Generator app integration with Nebari and other ML based libraries.'
 hero:
-  imageSrc: /posts/code-generator-and-nebari/hero.png
+  imageSrc: /posts/code-generator-and-nebari/feature_and_hero.svg
-  imageAlt: 'The Image of the Code-Generator app'
+  imageAlt: 'An illustration of Code-Generator app integration with Nebari and other ML based libraries.'
 ---

 To the readers, I am Aryan Gupta(@[guptaaryan16](https://github.com/guptaaryan16/)), an EE Junior at IIT Roorkee, and this summer, I had a chance to work on PyTorch-Ignite’s Code-Generator Project, a tailor-made web application to help machine learning researchers and enthusiasts and also keeping in mind the growing Kaggle community.

-## The Project Itself
+# The Project Itself

 Let’s see the project itself.
 [Code-generator](https://code-generator.pytorch-ignite.ai/) is a [Vue.js](https://vuejs.org/) application that streamlines the process of working on machine learning tasks.
 The app generates preconfigured code templates for tasks like vision classification, text classification, and other common themes in ML competitions.